Foreign Exchange Market Microstructure and the WM/Reuters 4pm Fix: Spot Rate Movements around 4pm

 \subsection{Analysis}

 Similar to the previous section, we analyse each currency pair separately by splitting up each dataset into daily subsets.
-We examine the time series obtained from the lowest, the highest, and the last quoted prices within each 1-min. interval.
+We examine the time series obtained from the lowest, the highest, and the last quoted prices with a 1-min. resolution.

-Extrema in price movements are identified by observing the respective spot rates $S(t)$ in an interval $\Delta t$ before and after a fixed time $T_F$ for each day in the dataset.
-Here, $t$ denotes every 1-min. time point in the time series.
-As Figure \ref{fig_2} (a) illustrates, the two intervals denote the time periods
+Extrema in price movements are identified by observing the respective spot rates $S_d(t)$ in an interval $\Delta t$ before and after a fixed time $T_F$ for each day $d$ in the dataset, which contains a total of $N_d$ days.
+Here, $t$ denotes every 1-min. time step in the time series.
+As Figure \ref{fig_2} (a) illustrates, the two intervals represent the time periods